Review: Field Day festival

 Bear in mind that lockers on-site will set you back around £10 and charging your phone for an hour and a half will cost around a fiver.
 Bringing your own portable charger wouldn't go amiss!

 It's also worth checking on TicketSwap to see if anyone's selling their ticket for a bit less than the RRP.
 Great for getting tickets once they've sold out, too.

 The festival went on for 10 and a half hours (15 hours if you purchased a late-night ticket as well!), so you'll definitely get the munchies at some point.

-You're not allowed to bring any food into the festival, so we recommend having a big breakfast before you go, and possibly lunch too if you're planning on going a bit later on in the day.
-Stock up on the carbs is what we're saying!
+You're not allowed to bring any food to the festival, so we recommend having a big breakfast before you go, and possibly lunch too if you're planning on going a bit later on in the day.
+Stock up on the carbs (with one of our delicious pasta recipes) is what we're saying!

-We treated ourselves to mac and cheese, which set us back £8 – a tad painful for pasta, but it was delicious.
+We treated ourselves to mac and cheese, which set us back £8 – a little painful for pasta, but it was delicious.
 And we were starving.
-Nomonomonomonom.

 Field Day drink prices